Autumn Evenings at Hoburne

 Brasserie 1912, our on-site restaurant features at five of our parks and offers a wide range of options including a children’s menu.
 Why not book a table during your stay?
 You are on holiday after all!

 Following your meal, you’ll be able to retreat to The Venue for an evening of entertainment and perhaps a few drinks – the ideal way to round up a day of exploring.
 We have an extensive entertainment programme that includes music, comedy and of course the Sammy Squad!
-Find out more about the entertainment taking place during your stay here.

 After an evening of fun, food, family and friends, you’ll be able to take a leisurely stroll back to your holiday home and catch a last glimpse of the autumn sunset.
 If that doesn’t leave you feeling content, then we don’t know what will!